Lot18

-Lot18 curates, markets and retails fine wine online.
-Lot18 has offices in New York, New York and Napa, California.
-Lot18 sells wines from around the globe.
-Lot18 also creates custom wines and brands, including Axiom, Mythmaker, Finial, Q8, Amukan, Loophole, and Neptune's Trident, among others.
+Lot18, was an American online retailer of wine that was based in New York, and Napa, California.
+It operated from 2010 until 2023 after laying off staff and closing the business.
+Before its closure, Lot18 sold wines from around the globe and also created custom wines and brands, including Axiom, Mythmaker, Finial, Q8, Amukan, Loophole, and Neptune's Trident, among others.

 History

+Foundation and early years

 Lot18 was launched in October 2010 by Philip J. K. James, who previously founded Snooth, a wine information website, and Kevin Fortuna, the former CEO of Quigo, a search-engine marketing company that was acquired by AOL.

 Lot18 began as a flash sale website for wines, with a business model similar to that of Gilt Groupe.
 The company initially focused on providing access to smaller, lesser-known wine producers.
 It later expanded its offerings to include large, well-known brands, as well as custom-produced wines.

 Lot18 secured its initial funding from "friends and family."
 In November 2010, Lot18 raised $3 million in its Series A round of funding from venture capital firm FirstMark Capital.
 In May 2011, venture capital firm New Enterprise Associates led a Series B $10 million round of funding, with participation from FirstMark Capital.
 In November 2011, venture capital firm Accel Partners led the Series C funding of $30 million, with participation from New Enterprise Associates and FirstMark Capital.